wmde/wikibase-release-pipeline/deploy/README.md

 Wikibase Suite (WBS) Deploy is a containerized, production-ready [Wikibase](https://wikiba.se) system that allows you to self-host a knowledge graph similar to [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page).

+This installation guide is to walk you through how to get a production-ready Wikibase and not for local hosting.

 WBS Deploy consists of the following services:

 - **[Wikibase](https://hub.docker.com/r/wikibase/wikibase):** MediaWiki packaged with the Wikibase extension and other commonly used extensions.